nsaito9628/System-to-watch-over-cats-with-a-raspberrypi/README.md

 ## **What can be done**
 The movement and dustiness (pm2.5 count) of people and pets in the installed room are displayed on the web screen at 10-minute intervals.

+It can be used with the sensor monitor dashboard by deploying "System-to-watch-over-cats-with-a-raspberrypi".

+When used together, the deployment order is "System-to-watch-over-cats-with-a-raspberrypi"-> "Camera-to-watch-over-cats-with-a-raspberrypi"

 Data is not saved in DB
 <br>
 <br>